prmadev/prma/content/go_vs_rust_readability_tradeoffs.md

 +++
-title = "Go vs. Rust's Readability Trade-offs: Better Safe Than Sorry" description = "I argue that Rust is not less maintainable than Go just because Rust is less readable."
+title = "Go vs. Rust's Readability Trade-offs: Better Safe Than Sorry" description = "Contrary to the notion that Rust's comparatively lower readability makes it less maintainable than Go, I argue that maintainability is not solely determined by readability alone."
 date = 2023-04-14
 draft = false
 slug = "readability_tradeoffs"